ramninderSingh/ScriptIdentification/WAFFNet/README.md

 ## Acknowledgements

-This implementation is part of the **Script Identification** project and extends previous work on CNN-based and ViT-based architectures for multilingual handwritten script classification.
+This implementation is part of the **Script Identification** project and extends previous work on CNN-based and ViT-based architectures for multilingual script classification.